apollographql/rover-init-starters/add-mcp/QUICKSTART_MCP.md

 ## 🧪 Testing Your MCP Server

-### Method 1: MCP Inspector (Visual Interface)
+### Method 1: Inspector (Visual Interface)

-The MCP Inspector provides a web interface to test your tools:
+The inspector provides a web interface to test your tools:

 ```bash
 # Start the inspector (opens in browser)